-During July 2015, due to significant feedback from stakeholders and to align with the US Financial Accounting Standards Board, the International Accounting Standards Board decided to defer the effective date of IFRS 15 by one year.
-As a result, IFRS 15 will be effective for annual reporting periods beginning on or after January 1, 2018, with early adoption permitted.
+IFRS 15 will be effective for annual reporting periods beginning on or after January 1, 2018, with early adoption permitted.
 The Company is still in the process of assessing the impact of the adoption of IFRS 15.

-IFRS 16 - "Leases"
+IFRS 16, "Leases"

-During January 2016, the IASB issued the new standard, which requires lessees to recognize assets and liabilities for most leases.
+During January 2016, the IASB issued the new standard, which requires lessees to recognize asset and liabilities for most leases.
 The new standard will be effective for annual periods beginning on or after January 1, 2019.
-Early application is permitted, provided the new revenue standard, IFRS 15 Revenue from Contracts with Customers, has been applied, or is applied at the same date as IFRS 16.
+Early application is permitted, provided the new revenue standard, IFRS 15, has been applied, or is applied at the same date as IFRS 16.
 The Company has not yet determined the impact of the adoption of IFRS 16 on the Company's financial statements.

-NOTE 05 Summary of Significant Accounting Policies
+Summary of Significant Accounting Policies